Buying a Campervan:

 Another worry is the weather – but the beauty of owning a campervan is that you can very quickly pack up and drive to a new location if the forecast looks bad where you are.
 Campervan owners tend to keep a weather eye open and simply follow the sun.

-Caravan or Campervan – Which one is better?
+Caravan or Campervan – Which One is Better?

 This question takes us back to the start of our guide.
 What do you want to use it for?
 Caravans or camper trailers are very much the traditional way of camping at long events, providing a way for friends and families to go camping in a field, with access to some basic services.
 They provide a reasonable amount of space and are far more comfortable than a tent.